DecorAR-Team/DecoAR/README.md

 ## About The Project

-DecoAR is a cutting-edge web application that harnesses augmented reality (AR) technology to help users visualize furniture and decor in their own living spaces before making a purchase.
+DecoAR is a web application that harnesses augmented reality (AR) technology to help users visualize furniture and decor in their own living spaces before making a purchase.
 Browse through a comprehensive catalog of products, view high-quality 3D models, and place them in your environment using your device's camera.

 <div align='center'>
 <img src="public/signinpage.png" alt="signin page" height="400">